luiz290788/sites.luiz-guilherme.com/apps/personal/content/blog/nx-sites.md

 First time I heard about a monorepo was in a talk from a developer from Google.
-She quickly mentioned that they used a single repo for all the projects and right after she finished the talk and opened for questions the first questions was "When you say you have a single repo, you mean a single git repo for all the projects?".
+She quickly mentioned that they used a single repo for all the projects and right after she finished the talk and opened for questions the first question was "When you say you have a single repo, you mean a single git repo for all the projects?".
 She replied simply "Yes!" with most normality of the world.
 At the time, I thought it was a crazy nonsense idea.
 How do you coordinate everything?
 How do you avoid crazy conflicts?
 How do you build,